needle-mirror/com.unity.services.multiplay/Documentation~/Authoring/index.md

 For more information, consult the [com.unity.services.deployment](https://docs.unity3d.com/Packages/com.unity.services.deployment@latest) package documentation.

 ### Create Multiplay Assets
-Use the Multiplay to create a Multiplay asset.
+Right-click in the Project Window then select Create > Multiplay Config to create a Multiplay config file.

 The Deployment Window automatically detects these files to be deployed at a later time.

-For more information on how to create and modify Cloud Code Assets, please see the [Multiplay assets](./multiplay-assets.md) documentation.
+For more information on how to create and modify Multiplay Assets, please see the [Multiplay assets](./multiplay-assets.md) documentation.